Tospaa/chrome-jira-extension/README.md

 - You can open the Trilogy Engineering Jira issue page of the selected key.
 - You can find the Trilogy Engineering Jira issue of the given Central (Legacy) Jira key.
-- You can list the Trilogy Engineering Jira Functional Area tickets of the prokject of the selected key.
+- You can list the Trilogy Engineering Jira Functional Area tickets of the project of the selected key.

 ### Devgraph ALP Jira